koolkusum/koolkusum/README.md

 ### Hi there 👋

 Hi!
 I am Kusum!
 I am a third year Computer Science student at Rutgers University.
 I enjoy experimenting and constantly learning new languages and skills.
-I also heavily enjoyy hackathons so please reach out with any inquiries and check out my website on the left!
+I also heavily enjoy hackathons so please reach out with any inquiries and check out my website on the left!